minskylab/plexo-core/README.md

 General queries, mutations and subscriptions can be found on those files.
 On the other hand specific, sub-quieries for each object can be found inside each respective object file.

-Aditionally the loaders folder includes an implementation of a data loader to soften the amount of requests made to the database.
+Aditionally the loaders folder includes an implementation of a data loader to soften the amount of requests made to the database. -->

+## Contribution

+We welcome all contributions to the Plexo project!
+Whether you're interested in fixing bugs, adding new features, or improving documentation, your input is greatly valued.

 ## License